inspiros/cy-root/README.md

 **Context:**

-I had to find root of this beast of a function, and Sidi's method came to rescue:
+I had to find root of this beast of a function, which has no known bound, and Sidi's method came to rescue:

 ```math
 f(x) = \frac{1}{\sum\limits_{j=1}^{\infty} \left(\prod\limits_{k=j}^{\infty} \frac{1}{k \cdot x + 1} \right) } - p